codurance/site/videos/_posts/2015-12-09-mouseless-programming2.md

 ## Screencast - Mouseless Programming, Part II

-This is the first video of the Mouseless Programming screencast.
+This is the second video of the Mouseless Programming screencast.
 A simple leap year kata is performed, using TDD process, File and Live templates, and some automatic refactoring tools.

-Both mouse and keyboard were used in this video.
+Only keyboard was used for programming in this video.

 This video is a part of the blog post [Mouseless Programming](/2015/11/25/mouseless-programming/).